Homa777/Covid-19-classification-by-pythorch-/README.md

 # Upload the whole dataset in jupyter notebook

 We can upload the dataset including train dataset and test dataset:<a href= "https://github.com/ieee8023/covid-chestxray-dataset"> Covid-chestxray-dataset </a> and <a href= "https://stanfordmlgroup.github.io/competitions/chexpert"> ChexPert Dataset </a>  in one single zip file in jupytor noteook, then extract it as folder in your notebook.
 By this way, you can upload whole dataset in your notebook.

+# Train the model using pretrained model Resnet 18

+I trained the model for 30 epoch and saved the model, but the jupiter code only shows the result of 3 epoches.

+# Test the model.
+I test the model for 100 covid images and 100 non-covid images, the results showed that the confusion matrix workes well to disniguish non-covid cases, but covid cases results is pretty wrong disnguished.
+I am going to find the root causes.